How to check if bonsai is dead

 When caring for a bonsai tree, it is important to regularly check its health to ensure it is thriving.
 If you suspect that your bonsai tree may be dead, there are a few steps you can follow to confirm its condition.
 By examining its foliage, branches, and roots, you can determine if your bonsai tree is still alive or if it has unfortunately died.

-See also How to look after bonsai tree in winter
+See also How long to grow a mini bonsai tree

 Step 1: Inspect the foliage